RickLangston/katello_foreman_scripts/README.md

 # katello_foreman_scripts
 ## storage.erb
-This file conatins the bulk of the stotage configurations.
+This file contains the bulk of the stotage configurations.
 Its called from the default storage templete.